JesusTheHun/storybook-addon-remix-react-router/README.md

 ## Compatibility

 This package aims to support `Storybook > 6.4` and `React > 16`.
+Storybook versions prior `6.4` are very likely to work, I just didn't test them.

 If you have an issue with any version, open an issue.

 :white_check_mark: Storybook 6.4
 :white_check_mark: Storybook 6.5